Six Questions You Were Afraid to Ask about Weight-Loss Surgery

 While we open the floor for questions, there are some topics many attendees don’t feel comfortable asking in a group setting.
 Here are answers to some of the most frequent questions patients ask me privately.

-Will my skin be loose, and when will I fix that?
+Will my skin be loose after weight loss surgery?
+When will I fix that?

 This varies from person to person.
 Skin is elastic, and some find that they don’t need plastic surgery to address loose skin.
 But for others, it can be an issue.
 We recommend that patients wait at least two years after surgery before considering plastic surgery to remove excess skin.

-How long will it take to get into the operating room?
+How long will it take to get into the operating room for bariatric surgery?

 It typically takes two to six months from the initial surgical consultation to the time of surgery.
 By the time people attend our weight-loss surgery seminars, they’ve often been considering surgical options for years.
 Once they make the decision to move forward, they often want to move fast.
 The time before surgery is important to ensure you are medically, psychologically, and nutritionally ready to have a great result after surgery.

-Are there any foods I can never eat again?
+Are there any foods I can never eat again after weight loss surgery?

 No. Patients are able to eat a full and balanced diet after surgery.
 What will change are the portion sizes and the way patients can eat.
 Patients may not eat as large a portion of their favorite foods or eat them as often, but they can enjoy them responsibly.

 I have back pain.
-Can I keep taking pain relievers?
+Can I keep taking pain relievers after weight loss surgery?

 It depends on the type of bariatric surgery you have.
 If you have a sleeve gastrectomy, you can take some pain medications occasionally.
 In general NSAID type medications should not be taken after traditional gastric bypass.